 Selling Food on OLIO MADE

 If you want to sell homemade food and drink on OLIO, it's your responsibility to ensure that you comply with all local regulations.
-OLIO will request registration documents after your first listing.
+Customers may ask you for proof of registration.

 🇬🇧 UK - You must register with a local council (exemptions below)